Create and Run a Lakona Project

 This is the first command to run inside a new Lakona project.
 It ensures both the stable server host and the hotfix project compile before you ask the server to inspect its runtime configuration.

-Run the Server
+Start the Server

-After the check succeeds, start the server:
+After the server solution and hotfix output build, start the server:

 Start the local server